-In order to run processing on Crane, you must create a SLURM script that will run your processing.
+In order to run processing on Swan, you must create a SLURM script that will run your processing.
 After submitting the job, SLURM will schedule your processing on an available worker node.

 Before writing a submit file, you may need to compile your application.

 $ cd /work/[groupname]/[username]

 The below example is for a serial job.
 For submitting MPI jobs, please look at the MPI Submission Guide.

 A SLURM submit file is broken into 2 sections, the job description and

 the processing.
 SLURM job description are prepended with